 The Effects of Airgap Flux Density on Permanent Magnet Brushless Servo Motor Design

-The designs used in this presentation will have the flux density of the iron laminations kept constant with the flux density of the iron in the lamination teeth kept at 14 Kg and the flux density of the lamination back iron kept at 13 KG.
+The examples throughout this article will have the flux density of the iron laminations kept constant with the flux density of the iron in the lamination teeth kept at 14 KG and the flux density of the lamination back iron kept at 13 KG.
 This means that as the lamination iron thickness of the teeth and back iron will need to get larger as the flux density is increased to keep the flux density constant.
 This will cause the slot area for the wire to decrease as the flux levels in the air gap increase.
-The effect of this is shown in Figure 1.
-The diagram below shows a motor with a low airgap flux density resulting

 wp_flux_01